gizarp/gizarp.github.io/_pages/projects.md

 ---
 layout: page
-title: projects
+title: projects-collection
-permalink: /projects/
+permalink: /projects-collection/
-description: A growing collection of your cool projects.
+description: Here is a collection of things I have been working on.
+Enjoy!
-nav: true
+nav: false
-display_categories: [work, fun]
+display_categories: [research]
-horizontal: false
+horizontal: true
 ---
 <div class="projects">
   {% if site.enable_project_categories and page.display_categories %}